Is Lung Cancer Screening Right for Me?

 Why is lung cancer screening only recommended for a certain group of people?

-Experts look at the available data and use complex equations to determine who should be screened.
-If you are not in the high-risk group that means data has not yet shown that the benefits of screening outweigh your risks.
+Experts look at the available data and published studies examining the implementation of CT screening (the most significant was the National Lung Screening Trial [NLST] funded by the National Cancer Institute) to determine who should be screened.
+If you are not in the high-risk group that means data has not shown that the benefits of screening outweigh your risks.
 However, there are still important ways you can reduce your lung cancer risk, such as eliminating your exposure to tobacco smoke, radon in your home and other hazardous chemicals.